-The economic crisis is one of the consequences of COVID-19 pandemic.
+The economic crisis is one of the consequences of the COVID-19 pandemic.
 Attracting new customers is difficult because they are still uncertain if the investment is bound to succeed.

-Not meeting with the client-expectations.
+Not meeting the client-expectations.

 With limited resources and movements due to a lockdown meeting, client expectations are difficult because physical and social distances are to be observed.
 We can’t provide 100% of the service to clients virtually.